Račak massacre

-Regardless, the actions taken and bloodshed at Račak represented a "turning point in the war", drawing sympathy from several nations worldwide, and ultimately played a role in NATO's decision to mount an organized military operation known as Operation Noble Anvil against the Federal Republic of Yugoslavia.
-NATO's involvement in the Kosovo conflict in the months following the Račak incident altogether lasted 78 days and consisted of a series of tactical airstrikes against critical targets of military or strategic import.
+Regardless, the actions taken and bloodshed at Račak represented a "turning point in the war", drawing sympathy among the Western public, and ultimately played a role in NATO's decision to mount an organized military operation against the Federal Republic of Yugoslavia.
+NATO's involvement in the Kosovo conflict in the months following the Račak incident altogether lasted 78 days and consisted of a series of tactical airstrikes.

-A memorial exists to the victims of the massacre at Račak.
-Kosovo annually holds a ceremony to honour the victims of the massacre.